maheini/Racego/README.md

 A cross-platform race-management tool.

+## Languages

+Currently English and German is supported.

 ## Supported Platforms

 Currently, Racego is supported as a Windows and Web app.
 In the future, Racego will also gain support for Linux and Mac.
 Racego uses the [Racego api](https://github.com/maheini/Racego-api) as backend.